kochbj/kochbj.github.io/_pages/teaching.md

 Over the course of four weeks, we divided our time up (relatively) equally between four activities.
 In the morning I gave lectures on supervised ML, unsupervised ML, and network science.
 We also had a journal club where students took turns presenting CSS papers and critiquing them.
 In the afternoons, we alternated between hands-on activities applying algorithms to real data or working on two group projects.
 I'm extremely proud of the ground students were able to cover over four weeks.

-Below I've posted some syllabus and some (rough) thoughts about my approaches to teaching.
+Below I've posted the syllabus and some (rough) thoughts about my approaches to teaching.
 I'll continue to update those posts as my thoughts evolve.

 [Syllabus]